 Good luck and high scoring this week!

-Remember to insert the fingers into the ball first and the thumb last and you can put your opposite hand under the ball to help support its weight, or rest your elbow on you hip to help support the balls weight.
-As you walk on the approach, remember on the slide to try to get low with a deep knee bend and have the body upright and shoulders square to the target you want to use (use the 2nd arrow as a starting point).
+As you walk on the approach, remember on the slide to try to get LOW with a deep knee bend and have the body UPRIGHT and shoulders mostly SQUARE to the target (use the 2nd arrow as a starting point).

-To RELEASE the ball, release it smoothly onto the lane as you get to the end of the slide and on the DOWNSWING when your hand is down by your left ankle.
+To RELEASE the ball, release it smoothly onto the lane as you get to the end of the slide and on the DOWNSWING when the ball is down by your left ankle.
 Pretend you are landing a plane and loft out onto the lane, NOT into it, as the ball will lose power if it hits the lane too hard.
-The THUMB comes out first, and then you can LIFT with the fingers that come out last.
-Remember to place the trailing foot out behind you or just slightly out to the left, and the left arm should go to the side to assist with your balance (opposite for left-handed bowlers).
+Think of pushing the ball onto the lane rather than throwing it.
+The THUMB needs to come out first, and then LIFT with the fingers which help rotate the ball.
+Keep the arm close to the body and bring it upward toward the ceiling so your hand can come up and touch your right shoulder to insure a good Lift.
+Remember to place the trailing foot out behind you or just SLIGHTLY out to the left.
+The left arm needs to go out to the side to assist with your balance (do the opposite for left-handed bowlers).

-The idea is to try these different hand positions on the release to see what works best for you during your practice sessions.
+The idea is to try these different hand positions on the down swing and release to see what works best for you during your practice sessions.

 When lanes change from oily to dry after a game or two, you may want to use the straight hand position if the ball starts hooking too much, so you’ll have more control and more accuracy.

-Take notes in your notebook during your practice sessions to help you recall what you did just before you start bowling on league nights.
+Take notes in your notebook during your practice sessions to help you recall what you did just before you start bowling on your league night.
 There’s lots to remember and easier to just review your notes from time to time.

 1. Rubber Balls They don't really make these anymore because lanes are no longer made of wood.
 They came in a hard or soft shell.You could probably get one at a yard sale, but most bowlers want to keep up with technology changes which helps them score higher, so today they prefer polyester or urethane bowling balls.